Aro Leuchte Tripod Hairpin Floor Lamp

 Manufacturer: Aro-Leuchte(n) GmbH, Arnold Licht GmbH, Gelsenkirchener Strasse 5, 46325 Borken, Germany – attributed.

-Other versions: Probably made in several sizes and as a table lamp.
+Other versions: This Aro Leuchte tripod hairpin floor lamp was probably made in several sizes and made as a table lamp.

 Links (external links open in a new window)